 Vietnam.vn - Nền tảng quảng bá Việt Nam

-Two more victims of 9/11 have been identified
+Two more victims of 9/11 have been identified.

 Công LuậnCông Luận09/09/2023

-Authorities have announced the identification of the bodies of a man and a woman days before the 22nd anniversary of the attacks that killed nearly 3,000 people.
+Authorities announced the identification of the bodies of a man and a woman days before the 22nd anniversary of the attacks that killed nearly 3,000 people.
 Officials have withheld the names of the two victims at the request of their families.

 Firefighters work at the World Trade Center towers, after the terrorist attacks in New York, September 11, 2001.
 Photo: AP